 "There was not really a plan to address the structural issues within the industry," Hart said.
 "They didn't have a plan, just a lot of criticism."

-Hart said she never intended to publicly criticize former IGT CEO T.J.
-Matthews, whom she replaced when he resigned in 2009.
+Hart said it was never her intention to publicly criticize the leadership of former IGT CEO T.J.
+Matthews, who she replaced when he resigned in 2009.
 However, the letter to shareholders said Matthews "implemented a flawed product and acquisition strategy, and failed to address an unsustainable cost structure, even in the face of the greatest industry downturn on record."

 During Matthews' tenure, IGT's total revenues declined 15 percent and operating income fell 56 percent, according to the shareholder letter.

-IGT was also forced to cut roughly 1,000 jobs since 2009.
-The layoffs began when Matthews was CEO but most came after Hart took over.
+IGT was also forced to cut roughly 1,000 jobs since 2009 in order to eliminate costs.
+The layoffs began when Matthews was CEO but most of the job losses took place after Hart took over.

 "That was not an easy decision, but since 2009 we have prudently allocated capital to drive growth and return capital to shareholders," Hart said.

-Hart said the gaming industry has slowed its growth since 2008, and that IGT shareholders can expect to see annual 10 percent increases in the number of slot machines on casino floors.
+Hart said the gaming industry has slowed its growth since 2008 and IGT shareholders should expect to see annual 10 percent increases in the number of slot machines on casino floors.

 IGT also told shareholders it invested some $800 million into research and development over the past four years and has "strategically deployed $750 million in capital to enhance" its slot machine business.

-In the past three years, IGT has returned more than $860 million to shareholders, including $546 million in fiscal 2012.
+Over the last three years, IGT has returned more than $860 million to shareholders, including $546 million in fiscal 2012.

-In the interview, Hart defended the company's $115 million 2011 purchase of Swedish online gaming provider Entraction.
-IGT shut down Entraction's operations last summer after running into regulator concerns about websites in several Eastern European jurisdictions.
-IGT plans to use Entraction technology in legal online gaming markets.
+In the interview, Hart defended the company's $115 million purchase of Swedish online gaming provider Entraction in 2011.
+After running into concerns over Entraction websites in several Eastern European jurisdictions frowned upon by gaming regulators, IGT shut down Entraction's operations last summer.
+IGT plans to use the Entraction technology in legal online gaming markets.

 Hart said IGT wrote off "just $15 million" in conjunction with Entraction.